csound/csound/tests/commandline/README.md

 or source line numbers.
 Successful tests can declare output checks too.

+Use `output` or `output_regex` when the text may appear on either stream.
+Csound's ordinary printed messages use stdout on Windows and stderr on Unix.
+Each pattern must match within one stream; the runner does not join the streams for matching.
+Expected failures still need an explicit stderr diagnostic.

 Other optional fields:

 - `description`: what the test checks; defaults to its relative path.